 Redundancies are unfortunately, a part of modern business.
 Something people will go through once, if not many times during their career.
 As an outplacement provider we understand the importance of looking after those that are leaving, helping to give them as smooth a transition as possible towards their next role.
 But, what about those that are staying?

 The process can last three to six months, which is a lot of time for office chatter to be about people’s struggles to find a new role or concerns about the future.
-Plenty of time for seeing their friends and colleagues upset, this is made worse when having to competing against them for a limited number of roles.
-This will all have a detrimental effect, it will have an impact on morale, productivity and the general wellbeing of all involved.
+Plenty of time for to see their friends and colleagues upset, this is made worse when having to compete against them for a limited number of roles.
+This will all have a detrimental effect, impacting on morale, productivity and the general wellbeing of all involved.

 What can you do to make sure remaining staff not only survive the process, but go onto thrive in your new world?